 SpeechWorks Inc. is currently running two Speech-Language Pathology groups: StoryTelling for adults with brain injuries including stroke, and Connect & Communicate groups for children and teens with autism.
-Please phone to ask about Stroke Cafe, Dementia Cafe, the Voice Disorders group and the Vocal Fatigue group.
+Please phone about Stroke Cafe, Dementia Cafe, the Voice Disorders group and the Vocal Fatigue group.

 StoryTelling Speech-Language Pathology Group with Allison Baird

-Let us help you tell your story!
+We’ll help you tell your story!
 We have tons of fun telling our stories and hearing everyone else’s.
-Speech-Language Pathologists and volunteers support everyone in this group.
-Therefore, people who usually have difficulty communicating due to a brain injury (including stroke) can tell their stories too!
+Speech-Language Pathologists and volunteers support everyone to give you get lots of practice talking.
+Even if you have difficulty communicating due to a brain injury (including stroke), you’ll be able to tell your story!

 Come have fun with us!
 We chat, learn and laugh together!